NerdNu/mkgroups/README.md

                         the name of a subdirectory of the modules directory.
                         Leave unset/empty string for the default worlds.
 Use "all" to signify all worlds.
+  -b BPERMS_GROUPS, --bperms-groups BPERMS_GROUPS
+                        The path of a bPermissions groups.yml file to read instead of module files.
+Overrides --modules.
+  -o OUTPUT_MODULES, --output-modules OUTPUT_MODULES
+                        The path to a directory where YAML module files will be output.
+The directory must exist.
+A module file will be generated for each permission "stem": that part of the permission name that precedes the first period, e.g. "bukkit" for "bukkit.command.help".
   -p PLUGIN, --plugin PLUGIN
                         The name of the permissions plugin.
   -d, --delete          Delete all permissions on the specified server (and